xiyori/babelia.meaning/README.md

 Babelia images consist of 4096 colors and have a resolution of 640 $\times$ 416, which means there are approximately 65 pixels of each color in a typical image from the universal slide show.
 While it is a small number, it is just enough to create simple drawings.
 On the other hand, finding the right configuration is still a somewhat challenging task, so it doesn't reduce things to simply drawing anything you want over the original image.

-However, in case such arguments don't seem convincing to you, there's always an automatic mode for the fans of interpreting the true randomness.
+However, in case such arguments don't seem convincing to you, the app provides plenty of automatic regimes for the fans of interpreting the true randomness.

 **Key features**